 TacoTime Cheese Quesadilla

 • 80 calories from protein

-The highest percentage of the total calories is derived from dietary fat.
-Specifically, 23 grams of fat account for 46% of the total calories in one quesadilla.
+The greatest proportion (46%) of total calories is derived from dietary fats.
 Carbohydrates make up 36% of the total calories, and the remaining 18% is from protein.

+TacoTime Cheese Quesadilla